ljg2gb/BE_IceCreamFlavors/README.md

 # IceCreamFlavors

 This is a practice repo fr strong params and validations.
-On the frontend (link here) I will be learning full CRUD controlled forms, DOM manipulation, eventListeners, custom fetch requests, etc.
+On the frontend (https://github.com/ljg2gb/FE_IceCreamFlavors) I will be learning full CRUD controlled forms, DOM manipulation, eventListeners, custom fetch requests, etc.

 BE notes:
 * Create new Rais api (rails new name_of_directory --api)